luisbernardinello/azurejay/README.md

 You can help AzureJay by testing it and submitting feature requests or bug reports: [here](https://github.com/luisbernardinello/AzureJay/issues/new).
 If you want to get in touch, you can use my contact details on [my GitHub profile](https://github.com/luisbernardinello).

-Our current development priorities include:

-- Improving grammar correction accuracy
-- Expanding language support
-- Enhancing pronunciation feedback

 We are continuously working to improve the learning experience.
 If you have ideas to make it better, please share them with us by creating an [issue](https://github.com/luisbernardinello/AzureJay/issues/new).

 ### Attributions

 #### Mascot

-The mascot is designed by [@luisbernardinello](https://github.com/luisbernardinello).
+The mascot is designed by me [@luisbernardinello](https://github.com/luisbernardinello).
 If you have ideas to make it better, please share them with us by creating an [issue](https://github.com/luisbernardinello/AzureJay/issues/new).

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />Mascot images are released under <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.